Home > Frequently Asked Questions

 ELI has a full staff available to support our faculty in their work.
 You can call the ELI Hotline, email our instructional design help team, contact our Blackboard Administrator, or chat with our Faculty Liaison or Coordinator of Faculty and Student support if you are having any kinds of problems, from technical problems to student problems.
 Depending on the course you are teaching, you may also have a Course Coordinator (an experienced ELI instructor who teaches the same course) or a faculty mentor who can help support you in your teaching.

 How do I apply to teach for ELI?

 If you are qualified to teach online and are interested in teaching for us, please send a resume/CV and cover letter to TeachOnline@nvcc.edu.
-Your experience and credentials will be reviewed, contacted for further information if necessary, and your background will be examined to see if you might fit with our current staffing needs.
-If your experience does fit our current needs, ELI will put you in contact with an Academic Dean on one of the NOVA campuses, who would interview you and complete the actual hiring process.
+Your experience and credentials will be reviewed, you will be contacted for further information if necessary, and your background will be examined to see if you might fit with our current staffing needs.
+If your experience does fit our current needs, ELI will put you in contact with an Academic Dean on one of the NOVA campuses, who will interview you and complete the actual hiring process.

 Be sure to review the Important Dates for this semester to prevent automatic withdrawal from your class.

 Northern Virginia Community College, as a member of the Southern Regional Education Board’s Electronic Campus, has reciprocal agreements with other SREB member states that allow students living in those states to take NOVA online courses through ELI.
 In addition, NOVA meets the requirements of many other states, so that students living in those states may also take NOVA online courses through ELI.